-Notes: This table shows the cost per new job (Panel A) and the cost of new investment (Panel B) under the actual policy (column 1) and under different counterfactual policies: eliminating politicians' discretion, i.e. SD(i) = 0 for any i applicant (column 2); rank applicants exclusively on discretion, i.e. SR(i) = 0 for any i applicant (column 3); and giving priority to applicants with lower cost of generating jobs (column 4).
+Notes: This table shows the cost per new job (Panel A) and the cost of new investment (Panel B) under the actual policy (column 1) and under different counterfactual policies: eliminating politicians' discretion, i.e. $SD_i = 0$ for any i applicant (column 2); rank applicants exclusively on discretion, i.e. $SR_i = 0$ for any i applicant (column 3); and giving priority to applicants with lower cost of generating jobs (column 4).
 90% confidence intervals are reported in brackets and are computed using 1,000 draws of a non-parametric cluster Efron bootstrap, where clusters are defined at the cell-level.
-All results are based on data from the 3^{rd} call for projects onward, as the sub-score for political discretion was not present in the first two calls for projects.
-All amounts are expressed in \in at constant 2010 prices.
+All results are based on data from the $3^{rd}$ call for projects onward, as the sub-score for political discretion was not present in the first two calls for projects.
+All amounts are expressed in $\in$ at constant 2010 prices.

-results in Online Appendix Figure A17 suggest that, if anything, we are under-estimating the cost-effectiveness of projects selected on objective rules relative to projects selected on political discretion.
+pendix Figure A17 suggest that, if anything, we are underestimating the cost-effectiveness of projects selected on objective rules relative to projects selected on political discretion.

 Finally, we consider a counterfactual policy assigning priority to firms generating new jobs at the lowest cost.
-Column (4) of Table 6 shows that the cost of creating new jobs and investment would decrease by 54 and 57 percent.
+Column (4) of Table VI shows that the cost of creating new jobs and investment would decrease by 54 and 57 percent.
 Even in this case, the reduction in the cost of new jobs would be larger in southern than in northern regions.